Refer a patient to the Genetics department

 The following illustrates the type of referrals seen by the Clinical Genetics Service.

-If you are referring an individual where there is a known genetic diagnosis is known in the family we require the following information included with the referral:
+If you are referring an individual where there is a known genetic diagnosis in the family we require the following information included with the referral:

 - A copy of the molecular genetic report confirming the diagnosis in the family where possible.